jeff2go/1688-Crawler/README.md

 ```
 GET /crawlers/categories
 ```
-Retrieves all categories from a 1688 shop page.
+Retrieves all categories from a 1688 shop home page.
-- Query Parameter: `url` - The URL of the 1688 shop
+- Query Parameter: `url` - The URL of the 1688 shop home page

 ### 2. Get Product List
 ```
 GET /crawlers/products
 ```
-Retrieves a list of products from a 1688 category or search page.
+Retrieves a list of products from a 1688 shop category or search page.
-- Query Parameter: `url` - The URL of the product list page
+- Query Parameter: `url` - The URL of a shop product list page

 ### 3. Get Product Details
 ```